yuuchwa/ba_dt_drone/digitalTwinOfUAV/README.md

-# Digital Tin of a Tllo Dorne
+# Digital Twin of the tello drone

-# Technology stack.